SlimeVR/SlimeVR-Docs-Site/src/diy_kit_guide.md

 # SlimeVR DIY Kit

 ## Thank you for purchasing the SlimeVR DIY kit!
-To get your DIY set operational, first it will need some additional attention.
-On this page we will guide you through the basic steps involved into creating your own ready-to-use set of SlimeVR trackers.
+To get your DIY set operational there are a handful of steps you will need to take.
+On this page we will guide you through the basic process involved in creating your own ready-to-use set of SlimeVR trackers.
 While this guide contains some general recommendations, feel free to deviate from the norm and make them truly your own!
 Have fun!

 ## Introduction
 ### Box contents